Winds of Change

 What do renewable technologies and operating transparency mean for ARG’s investors?
 Company leaders believe that investors can make great returns on energy projects that are worth supporting because they benefit people and the planet.

 “Investors have a right to expect that their investments ‘do no harm,” said ARG CEO Nathan McDonnell “Energy investments can drive economic growth while bringing cleaner energy to emerging markets.”

 ARG is part of a tectonic shift currently impacting investment.
 The company is an energy infrastructure development firm that constructs decentralized energy projects in developing areas.
 But ARG adds a crucial component to the new model by bringing a blockchain and asset-based energy token to the market.
 Where regions and countries are willing to shift to a new concept in energy, new approaches are possible.
 Projects like those in Mexico and Puerto Rico will literally create value for token owners from wind and sunlight.

 With the cost of renewable technologies dropping as much as 70 percent over the last decade, renewable energy has become financially competitive, often the lowest cost option in most markets today.
 By combining this price advantage with strategic funding, ARG is determined to work with industry and governments to construct new power plants in areas that would otherwise be years away from support by traditional energy grids.
 The company plans to combine the profitability and security of energy investment with environmental awareness.
 Their new operating platform will utilize blockchain and Digital Ledger Technology to enable transactions and manage smart grid operations, within the security of a decentralized database.
 The opportunity is here, and the time is now to provide more energy, more efficiently.
-The challenge will be to develop cleaner energy with a truly global democratic spirit.
+The challenge will be to develop cleaner energy.

 Biography of the Author